Anon-Planet/thgtoa/guide.md

 ###### Step 1: Create a Windows 10/11 install USB key

-See [Appendix C: Windows Installation Media Creation][306] and go with the USB key route.
+See [Appendix C: Windows 10 and 11 Installation Media Creation:][306] and go with the USB key route.

 ###### Step 2: Boot the USB key and start the Windows 10/11 install process (Hidden OS)

 -   Insert the USB key into your laptop

--   See [Appendix A: Windows Installation] and proceed with installing Windows 10/11 Home.
+-   See [Appendix A: Windows Installation:] and proceed with installing Windows 10/11 Home.

 ###### Step 3: Privacy Settings (Hidden OS)

-See [Appendix B: Windows Additional Privacy Settings]
+See [Appendix B: Windows Additional Privacy Settings:]

 ###### Step 4: Veracrypt installation and encryption process start (Hidden OS)